Atrial fibrillation and managing stress

 • Have a positive attitude.

-Talk with your health care provider if you have symptoms of depression or anxiety.
-The symptoms include feelings of constant sadness or worry, difficulty concentrating, and loss of interest in most activities.
-You may be referred to a provider trained in mental health conditions, called a psychologist or psychiatrist.
+Talk with your healthcare professional if you have symptoms of depression or anxiety.
+The symptoms include feelings of constant sadness or worry, trouble concentrating, and loss of interest in most activities.
+You may be sent to a healthcare professional trained in mental health conditions, called a psychologist or psychiatrist.

 From Mayo Clinic to your inbox